What's important to you

 How do I know how much I'll need when I retire?

 The answer to this question will be different for everyone and depends on what you want your retirement to look like.
 Start by considering what your retirement goals are and then think about what the lifestyle you desire might cost.
-It also depends on how long your retirement horizon is.
+It also depends on how long your pension pot will need to last.

-These are rules of thumb, of course, and our adviser will be able to give you a good indication of the annual retirement income you could potentially receive depending on your personal circumstances.
+This is only a guidance amount though and your adviser will be able to give you a good indication of the annual retirement income you could potentially receive depending on your personal circumstances.

 Although you may not have some of the expenses you have today such as mortgage, commuting and childcare payments, you may have additional healthcare costs and other discretionary expenditure tends to go up as you enjoy more leisure time and, perhaps new hobbies.